LearnersGuild/interview-challenge-practice-a/README.md

 ### Node and PostgreSQL

 Create a function in `db.js` called `getFlightCounts` that uses `pg-promise`.
-The function takes a `minFlightCount` parameter, and returns the name and number of flights ("flight count") for all passengers who have at least that many flights in the database.
+The function takes a `minFlightCount` parameter, and returns the passenger name and number of flights ("flight count") for all passengers who have at least that many flights in the database.

 Sample promise resolution: